 - Social isolation and fractured relationships

 Teenagers who may be struggling with bulimia could be more prone to poor regulation of emotions and difficulty coping with hard situations, which can increase susceptibility to depression.
-In addition, a teenager struggling with depression and feelings of hopelessness might use maladaptive behaviors with food as a way to cope or numb out.
+In addition, a teenager struggling with depression and hopelessness might use maladaptive behaviors with food to cope or numb out.

-The characteristic behaviors of bulimia include binging on abnormal amounts of food in a short time period followed by a compensatory purging behavior in an attempt to get rid of the food eaten.
+The characteristic behaviors of bulimia include binging on abnormal amounts of food in a short period, followed by a compensatory purging behavior to get rid of the food eaten.
 This might include self-induced vomiting, laxative abuse, or excessive exercise.
 For many teenagers who are struggling with depression, the behaviors associated with bulimia may be a means of self-medicating or “escaping” from the overwhelming sadness and hopelessness they may be experiencing.

 The danger is that this cycle often perpetuates continuously and is often hidden in secret until issues become more problematic.